sbalmt/xcheme/documents/operators.md

 ## Error operator

-The `error` operator is a unary operator used when you want to emit a graceful error after evaluating its operand as `true` and not stopping the current analysis step.
+The `error` operator is a unary operator used when we want to emit an error after evaluating its operand as `true` and not stopping the current analysis step.

 Syntax: